Economy of Haryana: Gurgaon

 Gurgaon’s population has increased from some 870,539 in census 2001 to 1,514,085 in census 2011, an increase of 74 per cent in the decade in reference.
 As per official sources, the current population of Gurgaon is estimated to be close to 2.5 million.
 The population is expected to grow to 4.25 million by 2031, as per Gurugram Master Plan 2031.

 Rapid growth has put substantial pressure on city’s resources.
 Infrastructural bottlenecks including traffic snarls, road congestions, water scarcity and pollution are on the rise.

-Gurugram is still far away from being an efficient, sustainable, smart city that conserves costs, water, and energy and uses technology to coordinate various city services.
-Progressive cities across the world are rapidly adopting measures and technologies that will help them to become more sustainable.

-One of the issues with Modafinil 200 mg has been that it has been run by multiple authorities with somewhat superimposing roles.
-There is Municipal Corporation of Gurugram, Haryana Urban Development Authority, Haryana State Industrial & Infrastructural Development Corporation, Department of Town and Country Planning, Deputy Commissioner’s Office, to name a few.
+Moreover, the city is run by multiple authorities with somewhat superimposing roles.
+Authorities who manage the city include, but are not limited to, Municipal Corporation of Gurugram, Haryana Urban Development Authority, Haryana State Industrial & Infrastructural Development Corporation, Department of Town and Country Planning and the Deputy Commissioner’s Office.

 The Gurugram Metropolitan Development Authority (GMDA) has been proposed to be set up for better governance.
 A draft bill for its establishment was put in public domain in November 2016.
 The GMDA is proposed to be established in 2017.